ravendb/docs/docs/http-api/http-api-attachments.markdown

 {CODE-START:plain /}
     HTTP/1.1 201 Created
     Location: /static/users/ayende.jpg
+	ETag: "00000000-0000-1e00-0000-000000000002"
 {CODE-END /}

 It is important to note that a PUT in RavenDB will always create the specified attachment at the request URL, if necessary overwriting what was there before.

 While putting an attachment, it is possible to store metadata about it using HTTP Headers.
-The following standard HTTP headers will be stored and sent back when the attachment is next retrieved from Raven.
+By default a standard `Content-Type` HTTP header is always stored, however any custom header that you defined will be saved as well.
+When the attachment is next retrieved by GET request, its metadata are sent back to the client.

-* Allow
-* Content-Disposition
-* Content-Encoding
-* Content-Language
-* Content-Location
-* Content-MD5
-* Content-Range
-* Content-Type
-* Expires
-* Last-Modified

-In addition to that, any custom HTTP header will also be stored and sent back to the client on GET requests for the attachment.

 ## GET
-Raven supports the concept of attachments.
-Attachments are binary data that are stored in the database and can be retrieved by a key.
 Retrieving an attachment is done by performing an HTTP GET on the following URL:

 {CODE-START:plain /}